-The policy regarding ADIT exam withdrawal and deferral, including the fees which may apply, depends on the timing of the application for withdrawal and the reasons for the request.
+The policy regarding ADIT exam withdrawal, deferral and refunds, including the fees which may apply, depends on the timing of the application and the reasons for the request.

-Candidates have until 14 days after the exam entry closing date (or 14 days after the late exam entry closing date for candidates who enter during the late entry period) to request a deferral to an available session within the following twelve months.
+Candidates have until 14 days after the exam entry closing date (or 14 days after the late exam entry closing date for candidates who pay the late entry fee) to defer their exam entry to an available session within the following twelve months.

-Candidates who request to defer the entry after this date, but 14 days or more before the first exam of the session, carry forward one half of the entry fee to an available session within the following twelve months.
-The remaining half of the fee is forfeit.
+After the free deferral period has closed, candidates have until 14 days before the first exam of the session to carry forward 50% of the entry fee to an available session within the following twelve months.

 Candidates who withdraw less than 14 days before the first exam of the session forfeit the full fee.